 I am by no means condoning narcissism or total objectivism.
 I believe in altruism as a foundation for a better society.
 The irony in being selfless, is that it makes the giver feel good about themselves, which we could argue is feeding the ego by bringing value or importance to the existence of that individual.
 It's a slippery slope worth thinking about.

 Don't feel obliged to deny your deepest needs to be "politically correct" in an age drowning in undeserved trophies and awards for participation.
 Life is tough.
 Survival and self-actualization even tougher.
 Don't hesitate to put the oxygen mask on first and stay alive with humility and gratitude.
 The more empowered you are the more you can give and empower others.

 The Ego only becomes negative when it blinds us of the bigger and better picture of doing the right thing at the right time for the right reasons.

-In regards to the oxygen mask, the negative ego would only think about self-preservation, followed by a recognition and celebration of their established power purely for personal gain void of consideration for others.
+In regards to the oxygen mask theory (placing it on first in order to save others), the negative ego would only think about self-preservation, followed by a recognition and celebration of their established power purely for personal gain void of consideration for others.
 The ego is much more complex than this basic example, however.